mikkokallio/bicep-workshop/README.md

 - Familiarize yourself with how variables and parameters work in Bicep: https://learn.microsoft.com/en-us/training/modules/build-first-bicep-template/5-add-flexibility-parameters-variables
 - Create a string parameter location with the value `westeurope`.
 - Everywhere in the code, replace the string "westeurope" with the parameter name.
+- Try changing to param location string = 'westus3' and deploy.
+Use what if.
+What happens?
 - param location string = resourceGroup().location

 ## Task x.x: Unique and combined string